Latest ADA Website Lawsuit News Today: February 2026 Update

 • Request emergency budget allocation

-With 22 lawsuits filed every business day and only 6 months until the federal deadline, you need to know your compliance level today.
-Our free scanner analyzes your website against WCAG 2.1 Level AA standards and provides an instant accessibility score.
+With 32 lawsuits filed every business day, the $5.15M settlement precedent, and only 62 days until mandatory compliance, you need to know your violation level TODAY.
+Our free scanner analyzes your website against WCAG 2.1 Level AA standards and shows exactly what plaintiff attorneys will find.

 Scan Your Website Free